mattulbrich/dive/README.md

 ## Run it

-After downloading run `gradle shadowJar` in the project directory to build the tools.
+After downloading run `./gradlew shadowJar` in the project directory to build the tools.
-Then call `java -jar algover.jar` to run it.
+Then call `java -jar DIVE.jar` to run it.
+Alternatively run `./gradlew run` to run DIVE.

 An example is included in DIVE and accessible in the WelcomePane using the button "Load example".